Tomorrowland (festival): 2010–2014

-2014

-To celebrate the tenth anniversary of the festival, and to meet the high demand for tickets, the 2014 edition of Tomorrowland was held over two weekends; 18–20 July and 25–27 July.
+To celebrate the festival's tenth anniversary, and to meet the high demand for tickets, Tomorrowland 2014 was held over two weekends; 18–20 July and 25–27 July.
 The line-up for both weekends was more or less the same.
-In April 2014, MTV announced that it would produce two hour-long MTV World Stage specials featuring performances from the festival (to be aired in August 2014), and that it would produce a documentary surrounding the 10th anniversary of Tomorrowland.

-On April 16, composer Hans Zimmer and Tomorrowland announced that they had produced a classical hymn that would premiere during the 10th anniversary edition of Tomorrowland.
-Veteran DJ Dave Clark, who hosted the second largest stage, believes that “a more diverse lineup that covered a wider range of underground music” was Tomorrowland 2014's top selling point.
+In April 2014, MTV announced that it would produce two hour-long MTV World Stage specials featuring performances from the festival (to be aired in August 2014), and that it would produce a documentary surrounding the tenth anniversary of Tomorrowland.
+On April 16, composer Hans Zimmer and Tomorrowland announced that they had produced a classical hymn that would premiere during the festival.
+Veteran DJ Dave Clark, who hosted the second largest stage, believes that "a more diverse lineup that covered a wider range of underground music" was Tomorrowland 2014's top selling point.
 Dimitri Vegas & Like Mike again were responsible for the Tomorrowland anthem, this year working with W & W for the song "Waves".
-360,000 people attended Tomorrowland 2014 which won the International Dance Music Award for Best Global Festival during the ceremony in March 2015.

-2015
+2015–2019

-Tomorrowland 2015 took place on 24–26 July and saw 180,000 visitors.
+Tomorrowland 2015 took place on 24–26 July.
 The theme for the year was "The Secret Kingdom of Melodia".
 Performers included Avicii, Hardwell, David Guetta, Tiësto, Armin van Buuren, and Carl Cox.
 The 2016 edition of the International Dance Music Awards awarded the Tomorrowland 2015 the Best Global Festival for the fifth consecutive year, and the readers of DJ Magazine voted Tomorrowland 2015 the World's Best Festival.

-2016

 Tomorrowland 2016 took place on 22–24 July.
-The theme for the year was "The Elixir of Life" and saw 180,000 visitors.
+The theme for the year was "The Elixir of Life".
 The 2016 edition of Tomorrowland saw a surprise set from Tiësto on the Thursday prior to the weekend and was sponsored by Budweiser.
 Other performers included Axwell Λ Ingrosso, Martin Garrix, The Chainsmokers, and Dimitri Vegas & Like Mike.